ossmith/HARE/dataDictionary.md

 Below is comprehensive information about each of the files created using the HARE pipeline and data dictionaries for those which require it.

-## environment.yml
-YAML file which contains instructions for creating a conda environment (named HARE) which installs all the dependencies for running the analysis.

 ## hare.reference.assets.tar.gz
 ### HAR BED Files
 `harsRichard2020.GRCh37.bed` and `harsRichard2020.GRCh38.bed`
 BED file which contains the human accelerated regions (HARs) discovered/annotated in various different publications.
 This file is sourced from the supplement of [Richard, et al., 2020](https://doi.org/10.1016/j.cell.2020.02.057).
 The original HAR file was created with using human genome reference GRCh37.
 The GRCh38 HAR BED file was created using the UCSC Genome Browser liftover tool.
+Any file in BED format can be used to build the elements of interest set.

 | Column Name | Data Type | Description |
 | ----------- | --------- | ----------- |